Subtree Mode and Applications: Background

 \defDSproblem{Range Mode (\RM)}{An array $\mathcal{A}$ of $N$ elements colored from a set $\{0, \ldots, \Delta-1 \}$ of colors (integers).}{Given an interval $[i,j]$, output the most frequent color among the colors in $\mathcal{A}[i\dd j]$ (breaking ties arbitrarily).}

 \SM can be seen as a specialization of \RM on leaf-colored trees.
 The fundamental difference is that in \RM we have $\Theta(N^2)$ distinct queries (one per interval $[i,j]$), while in \SM we have $\cO(N)$ possible query intervals that form a laminar family, that is, for every two intervals, either the intervals are disjoint or one is contained in the other.
 Although our $\cO(N)$-time construction algorithm (\Cref{the:linear-time}) precomputes the answer of each possible query, we opted to define \SM as a data structure (instead of an algorithmic) problem to be consistent with \RM.
 Moreover, it might be possible to have a data structure of $o(N)$ size supporting (near-)optimal \SM queries or tree updates.
-Natural variations of \SM (similar to those of \RM) output both the mode $c_v^{\max}$ and its frequency, or the least frequent color, $c_v^{\min}$, known as \emph{anti-mode}, and its frequency $f_v^{\min}$.
+Natural variations of \SM (similar to those of \RM) output both the mode $c_v^{\max}$ and its frequency, or the least frequent color, $c_v^{\min}$, known as \emph{anti-mode}, and its frequency $f_v^{\min}$; note that for a node $v$, the anti-mode $c_v^{\min}$ may have $f_v^{\min}=0$.

 For simplicity, our algorithm is presented for the \SM variation that returns the mode and its frequency but, as we show, it can be modified to compute instead the anti-mode and its frequency.